CHC Helikopter Service

 CHC Helikopter Service, previously CHC Norway, CHC Helikopter Service and Helikopter Service is the Norwegian division of CHC Helicopter Corporation.
 The airline was an independent company until 1999.
 It operates primarily to oil platforms on the Norwegian continental shelf in the North Sea and the Norwegian Sea, with crew change, infield shuttle and search and rescue operations.
 Though the global headquarters are in Richmond, B.C., Canada, the company has its main base at Stavanger Airport, Sola.

 The company also operates out of the airports Bergen Airport, Flesland, Brønnøysund Airport, Brønnøy, Florø Airport and Kristiansund Airport, Kvernberget in addition to the oil installations Ekofisk, Oseberg, Statfjord and Heidrun.
-It also operated a public service obligation on the route Bodø-Værøy and the national rescue helicopter service for some years.
+It also operated a public service obligation on the route Bodø-Værøya and the national rescue helicopter service for some years.

 History

 The company started out operating under the name Scancopter-Service A/S in 1956, using various small helicopters.
 But in 1966 the first steps in the Norwegian oil exploration started, and the company acquired two Sikorsky S-61 helicopters and at the same time changed its name to Helikopter Service.
 By 1980 the company was operating 20 such helicopters.
 The airline had by then been acquired by Scandinavian Airlines and Fred.
 Olsen.

 In 1982 the company started to renew its fleet, introducing the Eurocopter AS332 Super Puma and later the Eurocopter Super Puma 2.
 In 1993 it also started operating the Eurocopter AS365 Dauphin with possibilities for search and rescue purposes.

 In 1996 the company changed its name to Helicopter Services Group and bought the British Bond Helicopters, its Australian subsidiary Lloyd Helicopters and later the South African Court Helicopters.

 CHC Helicopter bought Helikopter Services Group in 1999 and in 2000 the company changed name to CHC Helikopter Service.
 In 2000 the company sold the subsidiaries Lufttransport to Norwegian Air Shuttle and Heliflyg to Osterman Helicopter.

 On 2 April 2009 the name was again changed to CHC Norway.

 On 26 October 2010 the name was changed back to the current CHC Helikopter Service.
-"By using the name 'CHC Helikopter Service' we are recognizing the long tradition and proud history of a company that has been serving the Norwegian oil and gas industry for almost 60 years", said Tilmann Gabriel, chairman of CHC Norway and president of CHC Helicopter's European Operations in a company press release.